Composing Task-Agnostic Policies with Deep Reinforcement Learning: Experiments and Results

 In our comparative studies, we divide our test environments into two groups.
 The first group includes Pusher, Random Goal Ant, Ant Cross Maze, and HalfCheetah-Hurdle environments, whereas the second group comprises the remaining environments that require task and motion planning under weak reward signals.

 In the first group of settings, we compare our composite model trained with SAC \citep{haarnoja2018soft} against the standard Gaussian policies obtained using SAC \citep{haarnoja2018soft}, PPO \citep{schulman2017proximal}, and TRPO \citep{schulman2015trust}.
-We exclude HRL methods in these cases for two reasons.
-First, the environment rewards sufficiently represent the underlying task, whereas HRL approaches are applicable in cases that have a weak reward signal or require task and motion planning.
-Second, HRL methods usually need a large number of training steps generally much more than tradition RL methods.
+We exclude HRL methods in these cases as the environment rewards sufficiently represent the underlying task, whereas HRL approaches are applicable in cases that have a weak reward signal or require task and motion planning.
 Table 1 presents the mean and standard deviation of the agent's final distance from the given targets after the end of an evaluation rollout over the ten trials.
 Fig. \ref{basic} shows the mean learning performance over all trials during the three million training steps.
 In these set of problems, TRPO and PPO entirely fail to reach the goal, and SAC performs reasonably well but only in simple Ant Random Goal and Pusher environments as it fails in other cases.
 Our composite policy obtained using SAC successfully solves all tasks and exhibit high data-efficiency by learning in merely a few thousand training steps.

-In our second group of environments, we use distance-based rewards that are weak as greedily following them does not lead to solving the problem.
+In our second group of environments, we use distance-based rewards that are weak signals as greedily following them does not lead to solving the problem.
 Furthermore, in these environments, policies trained with standard RL, including our composite policy, failed to solve the problem even after 20 million training steps.
 Therefore, we trained our composite policy with HIRO \citep{nachum2018data} and compared its performance against standard HIRO formulation \citep{nachum2018data}.
 We also tried to include option-critic framework \citep{bacon2017option}, but we were unable to get any considerable results with their online implementation despite several attempts with the parameter tuning.
 One of the reasons option-critic fails is because it relies purely on task rewards to learn, which makes them inapplicable for cases with weak reward signals \citep{nachum2018data}.
-Furthermore, unlike HIRO that used a modified Ant with 30 units joint torque limit, we use Mujoco standard Ant that has a torque limit of 150 units and makes the learning even harder as the Ant is now more prone to instability.